big img

 Light Adjustable Lenses

-Light adjustable lenses are just that, adjustable.
-The prescription for each eye, of each patient, can be customized to distance, intermediate, or near focus points.
-Astigmatism can also be corrected at the same time.
-Most patients will have one eye corrected for best distance vision and the alternate for best near vision.
+Light adjustable lenses offer a customizable prescription for each eye of every patient, adjusted for distance, intermediate, and near focal points.
+Astigmatism can be corrected at the same time.
+Typically, one eye will be optimized for distance vision while the other for near vision.

 Non-Surgical Cataracts Treatment